 Coding bootcamps made their debut in 2011 in the United States and have since been popping up all over the world.

-A coding bootcamp, or code academy, is an intensive, practical program that trains people to be proficient in tech skills such as web and app programming, data analytics, and UX/UI.
-The length of these courses typically ranges from 8 to 36 weeks, depending on the amount of material covered and in what depth.
+A coding bootcamp, or code academy, is an intensive, practical program that trains people to be proficient in tech skills such as web and app programming, data analytics.
+The length of these courses typically ranges from 10 to 20 weeks, depending on the amount of material covered and in what depth.

 How are coding bootcamps different from master’s degrees?